mansunkuo/mansunkuo.github.io/content/tech/helm/index.zh-tw.md

 It populate a new revision from the revision you assigned.

-## Lab 3: Why my secret is not updated
+## Exercise 3: Why my secret is not updated
 Let's add a random passcode in out API.

 ### Add a random secret and encode it